sifisl/NanoMaterialsCAD/README.md

 # NanoMaterialsCAD

 NanoMaterialsCAD is an open source tool for computational materials and chemistry science.
-This program aims to help you design and prepare your systems to later use them in simulation programs.
+This program aims to help the design and preparation of the systems to later use them in simulation programs.

-Any assisting in the development of the program are welcome.

 1. I/O formats available
 * VASP